shib1000/shib1000/README.md

 - 👋 Hi, I’m Shibashis.
-I am a software developer with more than 15 years experience.
+I am a software developer with more than 15 of years experience.
 - 👀 I’m interested in learning :) .
 My interests are varied, I love learning in each of the areas.
 Some of those areas
   - Java
   - Golang